On a rare slow Friday, I found myself in a musing of the Monty Hall problem.

 Now let me give you my very simple explanation of the Monty Hall problem.

-What the host does is offer you an opportunity to reverse your odds.
+The host offers you an opportunity to reverse your odds.

 For the favor to become a reality, however, you must have a right estimate of your previous odds, as well as a proper appreciation of the host’s intention.